Castrillón: Parishes

 Castrillón has eight parishes (administrative divisions):

 Castrillón contains seven locations that do not belong to any parish.
 This political division in unique in Asturias.
-The seven are six localities (Coto Carcedo, La Cruz de Illas, La Laguna, Miranda, Raíces Nuevo and San Juan de Nieva) and the village of San Cristóbal.
+The seven are six localities (El Cotu Carcéu, La Cruz d'Illes, La Llaguna, Miranda, Raíces Nuevo/La Fundación and San Xuan) and the village of San Cristoba.

 Climate

 Its oceanic climate means that there is little temperature variation.
 It has an annual average temperature of 13 °C, a moderate summer and mild winter with frequent rain.
 In this way it is similar to adjacent regions.